theQRL/hyperion/docs/assembly.rst

 The variable can also be assigned a new offset, but note that no validation is performed to ensure that the variable will not point beyond ``calldatasize()``.

-For external function pointers the address and the function selector can be accessed using ``x.address`` and ``x.selector``.
+Public and external function identifiers expose the target address and function selector using ``x.address`` and ``x.selector``.
 The selector consists of four right-aligned bytes.
-Both values can be assigned to.
 For example:

 .. code-block:: hyperion
     :force: